thom4parisot/thom4.net/source/_posts/2016/facebook.md

 - removing any kind of notifications — *I kept Twitter DM because they are not that frequent*;
 - deleting my LinkedIn account — *oh Gosh, way less spam from terrible recruiters!*;
 - deleting my Google+ account;
-- deleting my Flickr account — *in progress though, there is no easy way to backup its content
+- deleting my Flickr account — in progress although there is no easy way to backup its content
 - cancelling Spotify subscription — *rather switched to podcasts synced over Wi-Fi*;
 - cancelling the monthly Oyster payment — *rather paying for a weekly travel card if I feel there will be a lot of commute*;
 - buying a bike and therefore cycling to work — *£50 a month for a bike you own instead of £140 monthly travel card you will never see again, what do you choose?*;